Breaking Down Organic Farming Myths w/ Dr. Jessica Shade, PhD

 Another thing that I always think about is food waste.
 So there’s so much food that gets wasted, whether it’s at the retail level or from transportation, from the fields to the processors.
 There’s a lot of food waste out there, and that food waste grossly overshadows the differences in yields between organic and conventional.
 So, if we focused our ability and our research and thoughts on how to reduce food waste, then we’d be able to more than make up for any yield gaps.
 I’m also really encouraged by organic yields because organic is still this nascent field.
 We’ve only really been researching organic systems for the last couple decades.
 And there’s very limited funding that goes into that research as compared to conventional agriculture, which has had decades of research and billions of dollars worth of funding.
 And yet, even with that short amount of time and that small amount of funding, we’ve been able to see organic yields grow leaps and bounds.
 So I’m really encouraged because as more funding and more time gets put into organic research — looking into how to overcome challenges on the field, looking at varieties that thrive in organic systems — we’re going to see those yields continue to increase and rival those of conventional, if not exceed.
 So, to me, if all we need to do is increase the yields, that’s so much less-complicated of a problem than trying to combat the multitude of environmental disasters that can come from high-input conventional farming.

-TOM: I’ve also seen some recent research on how organic farming really reduces greenhouse gas emission.
-I mean, not just from sequestering carbon, but then the use of synthetic nitrogen.
+TOM: I’ve also seen some recent research on how organic farming really reduces greenhouse gas emission, not just from sequestering carbon, but then the use of synthetic nitrogen.
 Do you have any information on that?

 TOM: So another question I have beyond the greenhouse gas and climate change: in general, we know agriculture is getting bigger, Jessica.
-I mean, it’s kind of a size growth thing.
+It’s kind of a size growth thing.
 Do you see organic farming, where does it fit?
 Is it traditionally for that smaller size farmer, or can it scale to some large farms in organic?

 JESSICA: What I think is really exciting about organic is that it has this ability to translate from small farmers to larger-scale farms.
 And we’re actually working right now on a project that looks at technology that can be used for organic farms.
 And the term that the researcher we’re working with uses is ‘scale-agnostic.’
 And I love that term because it’s really thinking about things that are appropriate, not just for those smaller farmers and the midsize farmers but even the larger-scale farmers.
 So that’s something that I keep in mind, especially when it comes to technology because so much of the tech industry focuses on those large-scale farmers.
 But since organic has this diversity of farmers within it — small scale, mid scale, large scale — it’s important to keep in mind that anything that we think about producing for organic farms be ‘scale-agnostic’ so that those smaller farmers have access, as well as the larger farmers.
 And that translates to equity when it comes to farming, as well, especially with technology.
 We can’t just be producing technology to help farmers who already have access to technology, who already have the privilege of tech literacy.
 We have to be thinking about this in a way where it’s not going to further increase that gap between already marginalized farmers and then farmers who have that advantage.